iosphere/Leaflet.hotline/README.md

 ## Requirements

+Leaflet.hotline only works with **Leaflet 1.0 beta**, which is available through NPM, Bower, and [GitHub download](https://github.com/Leaflet/Leaflet/archive/v1.0.0-beta.1.zip).
-Leaflet.hotline only works with **Leaflet 1.0-dev**.
-You can [download](http://leaflet-cdn.s3.amazonaws.com/build/leaflet-master.zip) it or build it from [source](https://github.com/Leaflet/Leaflet) (use the master branch).
-It creates its own renderer that draws on a canvas element.
+Leaflet.hotline needs a browser with canvas support because it creates its own renderer that draws on a canvas element.

 ## Installation